Study 05: God’s Name

 Exodus 3:13-14

-The Almighty God first revealed Himself to Moses as “I AM”.
-Which, is only a title, and not an actual name.
+The Almighty God first revealed Himself to Moses as “I AM”, which is a title and not an actual name.

 John 10:32-38

-This proves that God and Lord are only a title because men can make up a name for a god.
-Many names for gods exist in history of different cultures.
-Jesus Christ is quoting the verse from Psalm 82:6 to explain to the Jewish leaders that he did not call himself the Almighty God.
-This helps to support the concept that “god” is a term used to describe something different than the one Creator of all things who has a name.
+God and Lord are only titles.
+Men have made up names for gods, which exist in the history of various cultures.
+Jesus Christ quoted the verse from Psalm 82:6 to explain to the Jewish leaders that he did not call himself the Almighty God.
+This helps to prove the concept that “god” is a term used to describe something different than the Creator who made all things, and who does have a name.

 Exodus 6:2-3

 God’s name is revealed to Moses as YHWH/יהוה.
-Please read other translations, such as the King James Version, Interlinear Version, and Tanakh.
-The name, “Jehovah” is mentioned in some Bible versions but most do not mention His true name.
+Read other translations, such as the King James Version, the Interlinear Version, and the Tanakh.
+The English rendering of the name “Jehovah” is mentioned in some Bible versions, but many versions do not mention His true name.

 John 17:6, 25-26

-Jesus declares the name of God, and here he is praying to his Father.
-When you have a relationship with someone, then you know their name.
-Similarly, when praying to God, then you would call upon Him by name.
+Jesus declared the name of God, and prayed to his Father.
+When you have a relationship with someone, you know their name.
+Similarly, when you pray to God, you would call upon Him by His name.

 1 Corinthians 8:5-6